prometheus42/FreeNono/README.md

 played in many different game modes.
 They can be played against the clock, with penalties for every wrong move, like solving a nonogram on paper, ...

+## Installation

+To install FreeNono under Debian/Ubuntu/etc. just download the .deb file from the release and run the command:

+     apt install -f ./freenono_0.10-1_all.deb

 ## License

 FreeNono is released under the GNU General Public License v2 or newer.